Demotive/govuk_transformation_dashboard/_posts/2000-01-02-apprenticeships.markdown

 successes: |
   - Good communication between GDS and the Skills Funding Agency
-  - Technology partner selected to build an alpha prototype
+  - Technology partner on site

 challenges: |
   - Review of the Skills Funding Agency may have knock-on effects on the service